codyrigg/socialite-google-laravel8/README.md

 ## About This Laravel Repo

-This repository is built with Laravel 8, Jetstream and Socialite.
+This repository is built with [Laravel 8](https://github.com/laravel/laravel), [Jetstream](https://github.com/laravel/jetstream) and [Socialite](https://github.com/laravel/socialite).
 It allows you to login to your application using google.
-To do so, simply create credentials at [Google Developers Console](https://console.developers.google.com/apis/credentials?pli=1) and put the client ID, Client Secret and callback url in your .env.
+To do so, simply create credentials at [Google Developers Console](https://console.developers.google.com/apis/credentials?pli=1) and put the GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET in your .env.

+Then build your app with google authentication!

 ## License